gboeing/ppde642/syllabus/readme.md

   - Complete and be prepared to discuss all assigned readings
   - Attend the lecture
-  - Complete and submit assigned homework
+  - Complete and submit assignments
   - Present a mini-lecture on an applied method
+  - Prepare a short conference paper and presentation

 The course has prerequisites: students are expected to have taken PPD534 or an equivalent introductory course on basic Python, stats, and spatial concepts.
 These prerequisites will not be covered from the ground-up as you are expected to be already familiar with them.
 This course requires patience and practice: learning to code will take lots of trial-and-error, self-direction, repetition, and experimentation on your part.
 You will get out of it what you are willing to put into it.
 Please note that this syllabus is a living document and may be updated by the instructor during the semester as needed.